Northern Ireland entry requirements

 This page outlines the entry requirements for students who normally live in Northern Ireland and wish to study at the University of St Andrews.
 This includes the academic and English language requirements, as well as information on fees, scholarships and visas.

-If you are interested in undergraduate study at St Andrews, you must meet the University's entry requirements as outlined below.
+For entry into undergraduate study at St Andrews, you must meet the University's entry requirements as outlined below.

 The University of St Andrews welcomes applications from students achieving excellence in a wide range of qualifications.
 If your qualification is not listed, please contact firstname.lastname@example.org.